Hardik-Ahi/Project_School/README.md

-# virtual_training
+# Virtual Training

-This project was built in Flutter.
+This project was built in Flutter, as part of our college's 'Project School' program.